tree-sitter/tree-sitter/docs/creating-parsers.md

 Writing a grammar requires creativity.
 There are an infinite number of CFGs (context-free grammars) that can be used to describe any given language.
 In order to produce a good Tree-sitter parser, you need to create a grammar with two important properties:

   1. **An intuitive structure** - Tree-sitter's output is a [concrete syntax tree][cst]; each node in the tree corresponds directly to a [terminal or non-terminal symbol][non-terminal] in the grammar.
 So in order to produce an easy-to-analyze tree, there should be a direct correspondence between the symbols in your grammar and the recognizable constructs in the language.
-This might seem obvious, but it is very different from the way that context-free grammars are often written in contexts like [language specifications][language-spec] or [Yacc][yacc] parsers.
+This might seem obvious, but it is very different from the way that context-free grammars are often written in contexts like [language specifications][language-spec] or [Yacc][yacc]/[Bison][bison] parsers.

   2. **A close adherence to LR(1)** - Tree-sitter is based on the [GLR parsing][glr-parsing] algorithm.
 This means that while it can handle any context-free grammar, it works most efficiently with a class of context-free grammars called [LR(1) Grammars][lr-grammars].
-In this respect, Tree-sitter's grammars are similar to (but less restrictive than) Yacc grammars, but *different* from [ANTLR grammars][antlr], [Parsing Expression Grammars][peg], or the [ambiguous grammars][ambiguous-grammar] commonly used in language specifications.
+In this respect, Tree-sitter's grammars are similar to (but less restrictive than) [Yacc][yacc] and [Bison][bison] grammars, but *different* from [ANTLR grammars][antlr], [Parsing Expression Grammars][peg], or the [ambiguous grammars][ambiguous-grammar] commonly used in language specifications.

 It's unlikely that you'll be able to satisfy these two properties just by translating an existing context-free grammar directly into Tree-sitter's grammar format.
 There are a few kinds of adjustments that are often required.
 The following sections will explain these adjustments in more depth.